-Tableau Charts are useful to analyze the data as per the Business requirements.
-To analyze the data, some companies might interested in Tables, and others may be in Bar Charts, Maps, Trends etc.
+Tableau Charts are useful to analyze the data as per the business requirements.
+To analyze the data, some companies might be interested in Tables, and others may be in Bar Charts, Maps, Trends, etc.

 There are various built-in charts in Tableau to visualize the data.
 In this article, we will show you the list of available Tableau Charts.

 The below screenshot will show you the list of Tableau Charts that are available charts.

 And the detailed list of Charts in Tableau Desktop is shown below.
 The below-specified heading is Hyperlinks so, click on it will show you the particular example.

 - Text Label: Use this Text label chart to create Pivot data (also called as Crosstabs)